-We find Petitioner has met its burden for institution and do not find Patent Owner's arguments persuasive on this record largely for the reasons discussed above over similar arguments relating to Grounds 1 and 2.
+We find Petitioner has met its burden for institution and do not find Patent Owner's arguments persuasive on this record largely for the reasons discussed above over similar arguments relating to Ground 1.

-On the present record, we find compelling Petitioner's assertion that Bell and Tacken provide a starting point for an ordinarily skilled artisan to develop eculizumab as an h5G1.1-mAb, anti-C5 antibody, and also as to what eculizumab's structure would be - an h5G1.1-mAb with an IgG2/IgG4 constant region.
+On the present record, we find compelling Petitioner's assertion that Bell and Tacken provide a starting point for an ordinarily skilled artisan to develop eculizumab as an h5G1.1-mAb, anti-C5 antibody, and also as to what eculizumab's structure would be-an h5G1.1-mAb with an IgG2/IgG4 constant region.
 See Ex.
 1007 ¶¶ 12, 52; Ex.
 1008, 1279.
 We similarly find compelling Petitioner's assertion that an ordinarily skilled artisan would have looked to Evans for a humanized variable domain of 5G1.1 (Bell tells one to do so to produce eculizumab for treating PNH in humans), and that, upon focusing on an antibody like that identified by Tacken (also identified as eculizumab, specific for the human terminal complement protein C5), such a skilled artisan would have produced one having SEQ ID NOS: 2 and 4, as recited in challenged independent claim 1.
 Mueller PCT discloses the amino acid sequence of such a human G2/G4 constant region, thus, a skilled artisan would have also found that combined isotype sequence useful in such an endeavor.
-Thus, at this stage of the proceeding, we find no fatal flaw to Petitioner's case under Ground 3.